silentgameplays/Manhunt-fix-Windows-10/README.md

 NB:AMD users same thing only in the AMD control panel(or ignore this step).

-6.Fixing the annoying sound loops with poop sounds and porn sounds:
+6. Fixing the annoying sound loops with poop sounds and porn sounds:

 -Go to C:\Program Files (x86)\Steam\steamapps\common\Manhunt\audio\PC\SCRIPTED\PORN folder and find the file named PORN.RIB and change it to something like p0rn.RIB